armory/documentation/_admin_guides/continuous_integration.md

 ## Enabling Spinnaker to Communicate with Jenkins

-To enable Spinnaker to communicate with your Jenkins build you will need to edit your `spinnaker-local.yml` file.
-First configure Jenkins by finding your password or API Token.
+To enable Spinnaker to communicate with your Jenkins instance you will need to edit your `spinnaker-local.yml` file.
+First prepare to configure Jenkins by finding your password or API Token.
 You can find your token here: `http://${YOUR_JENKINS_URL}.armory.io/me/configure`.

 Then configure your `/opt/spinnaker/config/spinnaker-local.yml` file and add the following: